06240676 - Sales Management

 COURSE OUTLINE

-8. The sales performance model
+8. Develop sales team performance

-10. Recruiting and compensating the sales force
+10. Implement the sales enablement

 Bibliographie